kishan254/MERN_MEMORYAPP/README.md

 In order to run this application, you will need to do the following:

-`INTIAL STEP MONGO` -> Using the .env.EXAMPLE (cd server) you can create your own mongo URI from atlas and create your own secret and add these to the .env file
+`INITAL STEP IS MONGO` -> Using the .env.EXAMPLE (cd server) you can create your own mongo URI from atlas and create your own secret and add these to the .env file

 ## Install and Testing